vortec/libtree/docs/source/db_model.rst

 same as the data.

 Maybe it's possible to remove indices, this needs benchmarking.
-But RAM and disk space became very cheap and doesn't really matter these days, right? ... right?
+But RAM and disk space became very cheap and don't really matter these days, right? ... right?